NikKowPHP/social-brain/chapters/chapter-3.md

 In programming, you have monitors to track system status.
 Interoception is the skill of monitoring your own internal state.
 The hijack doesn’t start with angry words; it starts with a physical error message: a tightening in your chest, a clenching in your jaw, heat in your face.
 Your "Field Work" is to become an expert at noticing these subtle system alerts.

 **2. Use "The Conductor's Breath" to Execute the Override.**
 When you notice that physical alert, you have a brief window to intervene.
-In that moment, you will use a technique rooted in modern neuroscience, known as the **physiological sigh**.
+In that moment, your goal is to use a technique rooted in modern neuroscience, known as the **physiological sigh**.
 It is the fastest known way to voluntarily calm your body's stress response.
 I call it **The Conductor's Breath** because it is the quickest way to regain command of your internal orchestra.

 Here is the function call:
 *   Take a deep inhale through your nose.